sferlin/NetConfEval/dataset/README.md

 You can find the policies and the associated batch sizes in the file, under the `policies_to_batch_sizes` Dict.
 You can change it as required.

+#### Dataset Format
+Each line of the output `.jsonl` file contains the following fields:
+- `iteration`: incremental index of the iteration (set using the `--n_runs` argument)
+- `max_n_requirements`: number of total requirements in the dataset
+- `chunk`: the batch identifier when chunking the total requirements
+- `batch_size`: number of requirements in a batch
+- `n_policy_types`: total number of policy types: (e.g., `2` if `reachability` and `waypoint` are used)
+- `conflict_exists`: a boolean indicating whether the conflict is present in the requirements
+- `description`: textual description of the supported requirements, can be used as system prompt
+- `human_language`: the input specifications in human language
+- `expected`: the expected JSON data structure translated from the `human_language`

 ### Developing Routing Algorithms
 This script will generate the dataset that can be used to evaluate `step_2_code_gen.py`.